 So I don’t have to dig it up every autumn, and it’s easy to multiply.
 I’ve been unable to find out who merckii was named after, but like most Dahlias it’s native to the mountains of Mexico.
 Click here for a very good review on the excellent Dahlia Society website of the history of Dahlias in Western cultivation, and here for even more details about the interesting history of their discovery.
 It surprised me that the huge range of currently available hybrid cultivars have been developed from just 35 mainly conventional, single flowered, species.

 As a consequence of the hardiness and fecundity of D. merckii, now that I’ve increased the numbers of plants we have, I’m beginning to spot subtle variations in the flower form of different plants.
-Perhaps it’s with the eye for flower detail that inevitably develops once one becomes a galanthophile!
-Since this year has been a wonderful year for seed formation, I’ve been careful to be less diligent in dead heading of several of the plants in an attempt to seriously grow a larger number and begin to select out a few favourite forms in the years ahead.
+Perhaps it’s with the eye for flower detail that inevitably develops once one becomes a galanthophile.
+Since this year has been a wonderful year for seed formation, I’ve been careful to be less diligent in dead heading several of the plants in a serious attempt to grow a larger number and begin to select out a few favourite forms in the years ahead.

 The seed does need sowing in some warmth early on, and the young plants potting on and keeping inside the greenhouse until frosts are past, but the length of flowering time, up until first autumnal frosts is well worth it.

-On a recent trip to the glorious treasure chest of exotic plants growing at Coleton Fishacre on the South Devon coast, we again spotted Dahlia merkii growing amongst a beautiful mix of perennials in a small rill centred walled garden area close to the fascinating Art Deco house built by Rupert D’Oyly Carte and his wife in the 1920’s.
+On a recent trip to the glorious treasure chest of exotic plants growing at Coleton Fishacre on the South Devon coast, we again spotted Dahlia merkii growing amongst a beautiful mix of perennials in a small rill centred walled garden area, close to the fascinating Art Deco house built by Rupert D’Oyly Carte and his wife in the 1920’s.
 They’d apparently sailed past and spotted a perfect setting for their home at the head of a deep valley heading down to a small cove on the Devon coast.
-We bought the planting list for this area and will also try to track down the tender but beautiful Salvia leucantha “Purple Velvet” (last photo below) to introduce a bit more vibrant colour later in the year.
+We bought the planting list sheet for this area, and will try to track down the tender but beautiful Salvia leucantha ‘Purple Velvet’ (last photo below) to introduce a bit more vibrant colour later in the year.
 Click here and here for more.
 (Apologies for a typically minimalist and information sparse National Trust web page).

-I have distant memories of watching my older brother Chris sing the principal role of Mabel in “The Pirates of Penzance” at school, before I sang a chorus part in “The Mikado”, and subsequently played my clarinet in the school orchestra for what was a traditional Adam’s Grammar School annual pre Christmas G&S school show.
+I have distant memories of watching my older brother Chris sing the principal role of Mabel in “The Pirates of Penzance” at school, before I sang a chorus part in “The Mikado“, and subsequently played my clarinet in the school orchestra for what was then a traditional Adam’s Grammar School annual pre-Christmas G&S school show.

 I began in our upper hay meadow with contour following passes across the field at roughly 2 metre spacings.
 This sort of “eyes down” walk is necessary to avoid missing any fruiting bodies, which otherwise can easily remain hidden amongst grass that hasn’t been grazed yet since the annual hay cut.

-Many of the smaller, younger fruiting bodies were only just showing through the ground hugging mossy basal layer which is present in most of this meadow.
-It seems that this is critical in creating both a much warmer, and moister micro-climate for them to develop.
-So don’t rake or scarify your meadows, if you want Waxcaps to thrive.
+Many of the smaller, younger fruiting bodies were only just showing through the ground hugging, mossy basal layer, which is present in most of this meadow.
+It seems that this is critical in creating a much warmer, and moister micro-climate for them to develop successfully.
+So don’t rake or scarify your meadows, if you want waxcaps to thrive.

-Last year this meadow produced a heavy crop of field mushrooms from a different area of the meadow.
-This year, so far I’ve only found 2 field mushrooms.
+Last year this meadow produced a heavy crop of field mushrooms, Agaricus campestris, from a different area of the meadow.
+This year, so far, I’ve only found 2 field mushrooms.

 20 in 7 patches (Upper pass)